 - (Paper Files) printed paper and files.

 Provider limits access to personal information to those with a valid reason for using that information.
-Provider’s document storage includes security measures such as passwords, pins, encryption, session expiries, firewalls, SSL network encryption, SSL certificate and website transmission encryption, the use of reputable vendors (eg Amazon, Google and Coreplus), physical locks and storage on physical files and datacentres housing servers.
+Provider’s document storage includes security measures such as passwords, pins, encryption, session expiries, firewalls, SSL network encryption, SSL certificate and website transmission encryption, the use of reputable vendors (eg Microsoft, Google, Halaxy, Powerdiary), physical locks and storage on physical files and datacentres housing servers.

-For more information on security, please contact Provider using the details in the “contacting us” below.
+For more information on security, please contact Provider using the details in the “contacting us” section below.

 8. Deletion Procedures